Dean151/Dean-Blog/_posts/2016-08-07-ios-basics-tableview-setup.markdown

 ### First: about MVC

-MVC for "Model View Controler" is a pattern design that allow to separate differents aspects of the code in an application :
+MVC for "Model View Controller" is a pattern design that allow to separate differents aspects of the code in an application :

 - **Model**: Represent the data you want to display.
-In swift, it's recommanded to make struct oriented models insted of class oriented model ; but it depends on what you're trying to achieve
+In swift, it's recommanded to make struct oriented models instead of class oriented model ; but it depends on what you're trying to achieve
 - **View**: Here in our tutorial, the view will be the `UITableView`.
 Views are what are presented to the user, and the user can interact with it.
 - **Controller**: To simplify, it's the glue between your model, and your data.
 The user interact with the view, the view signal it to the controller, the controller update the data, and make the view follow those changes.
 When the data change, the controller is responsible to update the view accordingly